arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![System overview of Opta™ with Modbus RTU using PLC IDE](assets/opta_plcide_modbusrtu_overview.png)

-In this tutorial, you will learn how to implement Modbus RTU based communication between two Opta™ devices using Arduino PLC IDE.
+In this tutorial, you will learn how to implement Modbus RTU-based communication between two Opta™ devices using Arduino PLC IDE.

 ## Goals